 George L.P.
 Overfield was born in November 1857 (or 1855) in either Barbour or Preston County, VA (later WV), the son of John Edgar and Sarah (Hanshaw) Overfield.

 As an unmarried man in about 1877, when he was 20 years of age, George migrated westward to Montana to find his life's adventure and make his own way.
-Among George's places of residence over more than four decades in the Great West were Kansas; Fort Macleod, Canada; and Fort Benton, Montana.
+Among George's places of residence over more than four decades in the Great West were Kansas; Fort Macleod, Canada; and Helena and Fort Benton, Montana.

 Yet he apparently returned home for periods of time.
 This is evidenced by the fact that the federal census of 1880 shows him in West Virginia, in his parents' household in Reedsville in the Valley District of Preston County.
 The census-taker recorded that his occupation was "tramping" which suggests that George came and went with regularity.
 But he did not stay in the east for long.